Bojangles hard sweet tea coming to stores later this year - NewsBreak

 Bojangles hard sweet tea coming to stores later this year

 KNOXVILLE, Tenn.
-(WATE) – Beloved chicken chain Bojangles has announced they will enter store isles later this year with a new alcoholic version of their famous sweet tea.
+(WATE) – Beloved chicken chain Bojangles has announced they will enter store aisles later this year with a new alcoholic version of their famous sweet tea.

 The drink marks a collaboration of two notable Carolina brands.
 Bojangles was founded in 1977 in Charlotte, North Carolina and has expanded to roughly 800 restaurants across 15 states.
 Appalachian Mountain Brewing Company is an award-winning brewery founded in Boone, North Carolina in 2013.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.